 Thousands of computer networks can be accessed in a few minutes by a hacker, even if complicated passwords are used.
 In this context, the Wi-Fi connection becomes a gate through which cybercriminals can access your computers and laptops, hold your confidential data and threaten to destroy it if you don’t pay a ransom.

-The most common way to provide an Internet connection coverage for large areas without having dozens of cables stretched everywhere and without structural changes to the building, is the wireless connection.
-But along with this great benefit comes a big downside: you will always meet cyber security challenges because your business information now flows freely in the form of radio waves and is accessible to anyone within your area, even if your data is encrypted.
+The most common way to provide Internet connection coverage for large areas without having dozens of cables stretched everywhere and without structural changes to the building is the wireless connection.
+But along with this great benefit comes a big downside: you will always meet cybersecurity challenges because your business information now flows freely in the form of radio waves and is accessible to anyone within your area, even if your data is encrypted.

-soVision’s IT security team is sharing the standard measures that need to be taken in your company to avoid meeting cyber criminals:
+soVision IT's security team is sharing the standard measures that need to be taken in your company to avoid meeting cybercriminals: